finnlee87/s3-browser/README.md

 # s3 browser
-> A browser for S3 buckets.
+> A browser for S3 view and upload files.

 ## Recommended IDE Setup